maciejczyzewski/hashbase/README.md

 It's a fast, efficient on-disk/in-memory database with many different kind of data structures.

+Hashbase is written in ANSI C comes with a broad range of features including metrics, multi-client API and rich advanced data structure (KV, List, Hash, ZSet, Bit).

 #### More reading:

 - [Installation](#installation): Step-by-step instructions for getting hashbase running on your computer.